tdounias/tdounias.github.io/_pages/research.md

 **Information and Ranked Choice Voting**, _Theodoros Ntounias_

-Under review at the Election Law Journal
+Revise & Resubmit at the Election Law Journal

 _Draft: May 29th 2023_